-Business majors may not include among the credits required for graduation any courses taken at this university on a pass/fail basis.
+Business majors may not enroll on a pass/fail basis for any course required for graduation.
 Pass/fail credits taken at another institution may be petitioned for use, but only if the student can demonstrate proof that the pass grade was equivalent to a "C" (2.00) or higher.